tc-seiko/tc-seiko.github.io/_posts/2018-06-30-structuring-deep-learning-projects.md

 ---
 You want to train a deep neural network.
 You have the data.
 It's labeled and wrangled into a useful format.
 What do you do now?

-This post assumes you have some experience with machine learning but don't know how to approach a deep learning problem.
-This post overviews the methodical approach I take once I'm done with all the data-wrangling (which is usually the most time-consuming part).

-Once I'm finally ready to roll up my sleeves and train a deep neural network, I follow these six steps in order.
+When I have a deep learning project, I follow these six steps.

 **Step 1**.
 Pick a cost function.
 **Step 2**.
 Pick an initial network architecture.